xaviermontane/xaviermontane/README.md

 <h1 align="center">Hey, I'm F0RTY!</h1>

-<p align="center">Cyber-security enthusiast focused in ethical hacking and CTF's.<br>"Programming is the art of telling another human being what one wants the computer to do." ― <i>Donald E. Knuth</i></p>
+<p align="center">Cyber-security enthusiast focused in Pentesting and CTF's.<br>"Programming is the art of telling another human being what one wants the computer to do." ― <i>Donald E. Knuth</i></p>
 <h1>

 <H3>Languages</H3>